Fitbit wants to get in your bed

-Later this year, Fitbit will launch a sleep-monitoring app that uses several of the sensors on Fitbit wearables to give users real information about how well they’re sleeping and how their sleep patterns are affecting their health.
-The app is part of Fitbit’s new sleep-tracking program, called Sleep Score, which the company said will run on any Fitbit device that contains a heart-rate sensor.
+Later this year, Fitbit will launch a sleep-monitoring service (in beta) that uses several of the sensors on Fitbit wearables to give users information about how well they’re sleeping.
+The sleep-tracking program is called Sleep Score, which the company said will work with any Fitbit device that contains a heart-rate sensor.

 “Using key metrics tracked by any Fitbit device with advanced 24/7 PurePulse heart rate tracking, Sleep Score will provide a nightly score to help give participants a more complete picture of their overall sleep quality and what factors affect it,” Fitbit said today.
+Fitbit devices have offered very basic sleep tracking since 2011, but Sleep Score represents the use of more and better sensors, and more complex algorithms.

-The app will also use a new relative SpO2 sensor included in Fitbit’s newer devices to measure oxygen levels in the blood and possibly indicate Sleep apnea, which is defined broadly as events that disrupt breathing during sleep.
+Sleep Score will pull data from a new relative SpO2 sensor included in Fitbit’s newer devices to measure oxygen levels in the blood and possibly indicate Sleep apnea, which is defined broadly as events that disrupt breathing during sleep.
 When breathing is disrupted, the body puts much less oxygen into the bloodstream.

-The new SpO2 sensor, paired with some fancy algorithms, can also detect signs of allergies and asthma in the user.
+The new SpO2 sensor, paired with some advanced algorithms, can also detect signs of allergies and asthma in the user.
 Fitbit will not diagnose these conditions, but may advise a user that there’s reason to talk to a doctor based on the sensor data collected by the wearable.
 (Fitbit declined to provide screenshots of the sleep app, saying the UX is still under development.)
-As such, Fitbit needs no approval by the Food and Drug Administration for the Sleep Score app, the company said.
+As such, Fitbit needs no approval by the Food and Drug Administration for Sleep Score, the company said.
 A Fitbit spokesperson says the company is now running clinical trials on future products–software or hardware–that are more diagnostic in nature and will require the oversight of the FDA.

 The Charge 3

-Note: Correction: An early version of this story portrayed Fitbit’s Sleep Score as a smartwatch app.
-Actually, the sleep monitoring data will be delivered to users via a desktop experience.